 That’s why switching from a manual personalization strategy to a programmatic one is essential.
 With a DAM platform, businesses can streamline the production and management of content all in one central hub.

-This, coupled with Digital eXperience Management (DXM), enables organizations to automatically adapt content based on user context and behavior.
+This, coupled with Media Delivery and Digital Experience, enables organizations to automatically adapt content based on user context and behavior.
 That means no more time wasted on tedious, manual tasks like changing the background color or adding subtitles to multiple assets.

 Ready to elevate your customer experience with hyper-personalized marketing?

-Book a free demo to learn more about how DAM and DXM can help you achieve better customer outcomes and drive revenue growth.
+Book a free demo to learn more about how DAM and Media Delivery and Digital Experience can help you achieve better customer outcomes and drive revenue growth.